 My parents love mulitplication homework games because it gives them the math language that we use in class.
 It also provides them with the strategy needed to help their child work out the answer.
 My kids love them because it’s a game.

 You don’t need to worry about sending home dice either, kids move according to a coin toss.

 Don’t think that they are just for homework, teachers have used them for their sub tubs, in math centers, and for early finishers too!

-You can grab a pack from my TPT store by clicking the link or the picture below.
+You can grab a pack from the link in the picture below.

 If you would prefer to purchase from our store on Teachers Pay Teachers, please click this link.